apecloud/kubeblocks/docs/user_docs/installation/install-kbcli.md

 :::

-1. Use PowerShell and run `Set-ExecutionPolicy Unrestricted`.
+1. Use PowerShell and run `Set-ExecutionPolicy Unrestricted`（Run PowerShell as the **administrator** ）.
 2. Install kbcli.The following script will automatically install the environment variables at C:\Program Files\kbcli-windows-amd64.

     ```bash